Email FacebookTwitterMenu burgerClose thin

 Drip campaigns can get a prospect or client used to seeing you in their inbox, but if you don’t give them a reason to open your messages, they may get sent straight to the trash folder.

+A successful email drip campaign is compelling from start to finish, and includes an eye-catching or engaging subject line, a personalized greeting, helpful or valuable content that speaks to the needs, goals and interests of the reader and a clear CTA that directs the reader to the next step.
 An effective way to approach drafting your content is to think about the end action.
 In other words, what do you want the reader to do?

-You may want them to visit your financial advisor website, schedule a free consultation, sign up for an online seminar you’re offering or something entirely different.
+For example, you may want them to visit your financial advisor website, schedule a free consultation, sign up for an online seminar you’re offering or something entirely different.
 Whatever it is, the content of your email should make that action seem natural and logical, so the reader doesn’t think twice about doing it.

 4. Set Your Schedule